Drug Free: The Standard

 - Reviewing student appeals for emergency exception and ruling on whether the request has merit.

 - Maintaining a confidential list of members, when they were tested and the test results.

 - Notifying students and parents of the first positive results.
 The TPA will communicate only with the student and his parents at the first positive.

 - Notifying students, parents and the Chapter’s representatives of subsequent positive results.

 - Providing a summary report of the testing results with no traceability to individual members to the Officers of the Chapter and to the House Corporation.

 - Communication to parents, members and prospective members including the chapter drug testing policy and testing dates including reminders as the dates draw near.

 Officers of the chapter are expected to…

-- ensure that the penalties are enforced on those students who have been suspended or expelled from the chapter or fraternity and supervising the reinstatement policy; and
+- Ensure that the penalties are enforced on those students who have been suspended or expelled from the chapter or fraternity and supervising the reinstatement policy– failure to do so will result in a fine to chapter; and

 A student who has been removed from the chapter for a second positive test result may apply for reinstatement after a minimum suspension of no less than 100 days.
 In order to qualify for reinstatement, the student must demonstrate his commitment to live by the chapter’s drug-free policy by voluntarily submitting to counseling either through the Student Health Services or a private provider.
 Additionally, the student must submit to and pass a drug screening by the designated testing lab after his suspension but before being reinstated.
 Upon completion of the suspension period, entry into a counseling program and successfully passing the drug screening, the student must receive a 66% chapter approval for reinstatement.
 Once reinstated, the student will be placed in the full chapter pool for random testing.
 Any additional positive test result will result in permanent expulsion from the chapter and removal of the member’s name from the rolls of DKE International.